-For your company’s vision, describe where you plan to be, and how you plan to make a larger impact, when you achieve your mission.
+To describe your company’s vision, explain where you want to be and how you want to make a bigger impact by achieving your mission.
 Where do you see your company in 5 years?
 What will the market landscape look like?
 Where will the community and the world be as a result of your organization’s mission?

 How do these ideas come together to form your brand story and how will you communicate your brand message with potential buyers?